core-wg/senml-spec/draft-ietf-core-senml.md

 : An optional time in seconds that represents the maximum time before this sensor will provide an updated reading for a measurement.
 This can be used to detect the failure of sensors or communications path from the sensor.

+## TBD

 The SenML format can be extended with further custom attributes.
-TODO - describe what extensions are possible and how to do them.
+Both new base and regular attributes are allowed.
+See {{iana-senml-label-registry}} for details.

 Systems reading one of the objects MUST check for the Version attribute.
 If this value is a version number larger than the version which the system understands,